SatapasT/SatapasT/README.md

-Heyo, I'm Satapas.
-I'm a current undergraduate Computer Science student at Durham University.
+Heyo, I'm a undergraduate Computer Science student at Durham University.

 I work on random projects in my spare time.